 Managing your own migration journey

-By planning ahead and then applying our lessons learned, you too can take your company through the migration of Exchange Online.
-That way, your users can enjoy the benefits of working anywhere and from any device, while your organization benefits from reduced server hardware and costs, less email support, and reliable business continuity and disaster recovery.
+By planning ahead and then applying our lessons learned, you can take your company through the migration of Exchange Online with minimal disruptions.
+After the migration, your users will enjoy the benefits of working anywhere and from any device, while your organization benefits from reduced server hardware and costs, less email support, and reliable business continuity and disaster recovery.